 - Cool the veg.
 Transfer the vegetables to a bowl and cover tightly with plastic wrap.
 Set aside at room temp – or chill in the fridge – until they’re cool enough to handle.
 (Covering the bowl with plastic traps the steam, making the veg easier to peel later.)

 - Prep the tomatoes.
 Meanwhile, cut an X into the bottoms of the tomatoes, cutting about a quarter of the way through.
 Place in a bowl and cover with boiling water.
 Let stand for a few minutes.
 Then drain and run tomatoes under cold water.
 Peel off the skins and discard.
-Finely dice and place in a large bowl.
+Finely dice the tomatoes and place in a large bowl.

 - Finish the caviar.
 Place the eggplants and peppers in a food processor and puree until smooth (alternatively, chop them very finely).
 Transfer the puree to the bowl with the tomatoes and add the onion, parsley, garlic, vinegar, sunflower oil, salt, and pepper.
 Stir to combine.
 Taste and adjust the seasonings, if needed.